JustBoyke/JustBoyke/README.md

 ### Hi there 👋

 My name is Boyke.
-I`m a developer (self taught), business owner and content creator.
+I am a developer (self taught), business owner and content creator.
-I live in a small town in The Netherlands (No i`m not wearing those wooden shoes)
+I live in a small town in The Netherlands (No i am not wearing those wooden shoes)

 🔭 I’m currently working on: A custom invocing, CRM and Support Desk system for our company.